DisruptivelyUseful/handheld-light-graffiti/README.md

 # Handheld Light Graffiti Projector Tutorial

 Hi, we are based in Portland, OR and we are here to help you build a handheld light projector from relatively accessible hardware store parts.

+PLEASE NOTE: We have worked hard to give details for the specific build we know works, but hope that people will also try to design similar, not exact copies.
+This is because A) The exact parts needed for this build may be difficult to source in the future, though similar parts should always be available and B) Alternate builds could quite possibly have advatages of their own, such as lowering cost or improving projection throw.

 Please watch this [tutorial video first](http://www.disruptivelyuseful.org/)